azist/azos/src/testing/readme.md

 There are **three test "tiers"** used in Azos framework:

-1. [Azos.Tests.Nub](Azos.Tests.Nub) - tests the very base "crux" of the framework - the functionality which everything else is based on (config, app chassis, modules etc.).
+1. [Azos.Tests.Nub](Azos.Tests.Nub) - tests the very base "core" of the framework - the functionality which everything else is based on (config, app chassis, modules etc.).
 The nub tests must be quick to execute and they are used for basic regression testing while developing Azos itself.
 Nub testing does not (and it should not) provide full comprehensive coverage of functionality, rather it is purposed to